 Applied Developmental Psychology: Intellectual and developmental disabilities, especially challenging behaviors and other forms of psychopathology (assessment, applied behavior analysis, epidemiology) and socio-emotional development and social adaptation.
 For free access to the Behavior Problems Inventory (BPI-01 and BPI-S) see below.

 Industrial/Organizational Psychology: Employment Discrimination; Adverse Impact; Corporate Social Responsibility; DEI and Personnel Practices; Organizational Justice; Emotional Labor; Job Analysis, Selection, and Assessment; Assessment Centers

 Clinical Psychology: Culturally responsive care; reducing mental health disparities; community-engagement, equity-informed implementation science

 Human Factors/Applied Cognition

-Human Factors/Applied Cognition: Vigilance or sustained attention, and automation and team performance.
+Human Factors/Applied Cognition: Vigilance or sustained attention, Human-Computer interaction, trust in automation, team performance.

-Industrial/Organizational Psychology: Steve has directed funded research projects in the areas of team performance, shared mental models, leader-team interfaces, leadership training and development, leader adaptability, and executive coaching.
+Industrial/Organizational Psychology: Steve has directed (or co-directed) funded research projects in the areas of multiteam systems, cyber security incident response teams, team performance, team mental models, leader-team interfaces, leadership training and development, leader adaptability, and executive coaching.